 Thank you for your interest in Harbor Country Day School.
 Harbor welcomes new students at the beginning of each new academic year and during the year if there are openings.

-Applications may be for enrollment in Early Childhood (PreK 3, PreK 4, K and Grade 1), Lower School (Grades 2, 3 and 4) and Upper School (Grades 5-8) programs.
-To begin the application process, click on the following link and complete the Online Application Inquiry Form or call 631-584-5555 and ask for Christine McBrien, Director of Admission to request an application package and to schedule a visit.
+Applications may be for enrollment in Early Childhood (PK3, PK4, Kindergarten, and Grade 1), Lower School (Grades 2 through 5) and Upper School (Grades 6 through 8) programs.
+To begin the application process, please complete the Online Application or call 631-584-5555, ext.
+118 to request an application package and to schedule a visit.

-Decisions on PreK applications are made on a rolling basis as space allows.
-Enrollment is open to children who will reach the age of 3 for PreK 3s, and the age 4 for PreK 4s, by December 1 of their entry year.
+Decisions on preschool applications are made on a rolling basis as space allows.
+Enrollment is open to children who will reach the age of three for PK3s, and the age of four for PK4s, by December 1 of their entry year.

 February 28 - Application deadline for first round consideration.
 After this date applications will be considered on a rolling basis as long as there are openings.